 Minimally-invasive procedures like venaseal, varithena, and radiofrequency ablation cure Grade 3 varicose veins.
 These are all non-surgical procedures and they cause minimal pain and discomfort.

-Best Clinic for Varicose Vein Consultation
+One of the Best Clinic for Varicose Vein Consultation

 If you have varicose veins, you need to consult a reputable board-certified phlebologist (vein doctor).
 Do not, and I repeat DO NOT, try to treat it by yourself.
 You’ll find a lot of DIY treatments online, but they are entirely useless and have no scientific backing.
 If anything, they may even worsen your situation.
 The aforementioned medical minimally-invasive treatments are the only way to treat varicose veins.
 So go for varicose vein consultation at a reputable vein treatment clinic to receive a vein disease diagnosis and an effective treatment.
-At Vein Treatment Clinic, our highly-trained and board-certified vein specialists use the most advanced treatments and come up with a treatment plan after careful review of the individual patient’s medical history and condition.
+At Vein Treatment Clinic, our highly-trained and board-certified vein doctors use the most advanced treatments and come up with a treatment plan after careful review of the individual patient’s medical history and condition.

 What are you waiting for?
 Go and book an appointment now before your condition gets worse.